Contributing to Docs

 ✅ content/spin/variables.md

-bart check –shortcodes ./shortcodes content/spin/` will check all markdown files in the Spin project’s documentation section.
+Note: using a wildcard will check a whole directory via a single command.
+For example, runningbart check –shortcodes ./shortcodes content/spin/` will check all markdown files in the Spin project’s documentation section.

 8. Add Changes

-Once your changes have been checked, go ahead and add your changes by moving to a top-level directory, under which your changes exist i.e. cd ~/developer
+Once your changes have been checked, go ahead and add your changes by moving to a top-level directory, under which your changes exist i.e. cd ~/developer.

 Add your changes by running the following command, from the root of the developer repository: